PinkDiamond1/docs-24/docs/starlark/index.md

 Starlark is a programming language similar to Python that was developed by Google to do configurations for the [Bazel build tool](https://bazel.build/rules/language).

-Starlark though very similar to Python differs from Python in certain ways that makes it hermetic & deterministic.
+Starlark, though very similar to Python, differs from Python in certain ways that make it hermetic & deterministic.
 The Starlark spec [here](https://github.com/google/starlark-go/blob/master/doc/spec.md) covers the entire language.

 In this [page](https://bazel.build/rules/language#differences_with_python) the reader can see a list of differences to Python.